 c.
 Your servants take pleasure in her stones: It is in our nature to reject that which is broken or torn down, but God’s servants have a love that goes beyond human nature.
 They see the ruined city, take pleasure in her stones and show favor to her dust.

 i.
 The psalmist was overwhelmed by a sense of his own ruin and need (Psalm 102:1-11).
 Yet he did not allow that to turn him completely inward; he also cared for his community.

 ii.
 “When the people of God cease thinking about themselves so much and begin thinking about the state of things around them, particularly our cities and those who are suffering in them, then God may indeed hear our prayers and send a revival.”
 (Boice)

-iv.
-If every stone of God’s city was precious to His servants, then by analogy every stone representing the people of God in His great building (1 Peter 2:5).
-“The poorest church member, the most grievous backslider, the most ignorant convert, should be precious in our sight, because forming a part, although possibly a very feeble part, of the new Jerusalem.”
+iii.
+If every stone of God’s city was precious to His servants, then by analogy, so is every stone representing the people of God in His great building (1 Peter 2:5).
+“The poorest church member, the most grievous backslider, the most ignorant convert, should be precious in our sight, because [they form]…a part, although possibly a very feeble part, of the new Jerusalem.”
 (Spurgeon)

 3. (15-17) Recognizing God’s exaltation among the nations.

 So the nations shall fear the name of the LORD,

 And all the kings of the earth Your glory.

 He shall regard the prayer of the destitute,